emmetio/emmet-docs/src/documents/filters/index.html.md

 title: Filters
 menuOrder: 4
 ---
-Filters are special post-processors that modifies expanded abbreviation right before output to the editor.
-To better understand how filters works, let’s walk through a simple tutorial.
+Filters are special post-processors that modify expanded abbreviation right before output to the editor.
+To better understand how filters work, let’s walk through a simple tutorial.

 Try to expand the following abbreviation in the editor below (use Tab key to expand abbreviation): `#content>p.title`